monitoringartist/zenoss5-core-autodeploy/README.md

 The script will take several minutes (around 15-30) to complete.
-When done, you should be able to visit Control Center in a web browser to start Zenoss 5 Core application.
+When done, you should be able to visit Control Center in a web browser to start Zenoss 5 application.
+Easy Zenoss installation.

-Click and play instance

 Script requires mounted filesystems: